toli444/Countries-of-the-World/README.md

 ## Build

-1. `npm run build` builds the app for production to the `build` folder.
+1. `npm run build` builds the app for production to the `dist` folder.